 Transferring your line to a Google fax number is a totally hands-free process.
 Once you finish filling out the request, you just need to wait until your number is working on the Web.
 Remember to double check your information before you send it to your online fax service.
 Delays and cancellations often take place due to errors in the information provided by the user.

-Benefits of Using a Google Fax Number
+Benefits of Faxing With Google

 What are the benefits of a digital fax number?
 There are many ways this type of number will improve your faxing experience: